-After Effect is video editing software which is widely used by video editing professionals for their highly professional work.
-We have different types of features available in After Effect software which helps in creating unique graphics designing.
-Keylight is one of its good features which we can define as a method by which you can remove green background from any video footage and replace it with any background by setting parameters of Keylight.
-Here in this article we will understand key light and analyze its different parameters for our better understanding of this feature of After Effect software.
+After Effect is video editing software that video editing professionals widely use for their highly professional work.
+We have different types of features available in After Effect software, which helps create unique graphic designs.
+Keylight is one of its good features, which we can define as a method by which you can remove green background from any video footage and replace it with any background by setting parameters of Keylight.
+Here in this article, we will understand key light and analyze its different parameters to better understand this feature of After Effect software.

 How to Use Keylight in After Effects?

-Before starting our discussion let us have a look at the user interface of this software so that we can easily understand the technical terms of this software throughout this article.
-At the top of the working screen we have two ribbons first is Menu bar and second is Toolbar which is used for management and designing of different type of things in this software, we have Project Panel at the left side of working screen and next to Project Panel we have Effect Control panel, at the center of the screen we have Composition window which shows you the current composition of any project work, at the right side of the working screen we have some parameters such as Effects & Presets tab, Preview tab, Align tab, etc, at the bottom end we have two sections that are Layer section which shows a number of layer of any composition and Timeline section which have all handling points for animating any project in After Effect.
+Before starting our discussion, let us have a look at the user interface of this software so that we can easily understand the technical terms of this software throughout this article.
+At the top of the working screen, we have two ribbons first is the Menu bar, and the second is the Toolbar which is used for management and designing of different type of things in this software; we have Project Panel at the left side of the working screen, and next to Project Panel we have Effect Control panel, at the center of the screen we have Composition window which shows you the current composition of any project work, at the right side of the working screen we have some parameters such as Effects & Presets tab, Preview tab, Align tab, etc., at the bottom end we have two sections that are Layer section which shows a number of layer of any composition and Timeline section which have all handling points for animating any project in After Effect.